aanderse/LdapRecord.com/source/docs/laravel/auth/usage.md

-To prevent security issues using multiple-domain authentication using the `WindowsAuthenticate` middleware, domain verification is performed on the authenticating user by checking if their domain name is contained inside of the users distinuished name that is retrieved from each of your configured LDAP guards.
+To prevent security issues using multiple-domain authentication using the `WindowsAuthenticate` middleware, domain verification is performed on the authenticating user by checking if their domain name is contained inside of the users distinguished name that is retrieved from each of your configured LDAP guards.

+> Only 'Domain Components' are checked in the users distinguished name.
+More on this below.

 To describe this issue further: The `WindowsAuthenticate` middleware retrieves all of your configured authentication guards inside of your `config/auth.php` file, determines which one is using the `ldap` driver, and then attempts to locate the authenticating users from **each connection**.

-Since there is the possibility of users having the same `sAMAccountName` on two seperate domains, LdapRecord must verify that the user retrieved from your domain is in-fact the user who is connecting to your Laravel application via Single-Sign-On.
+Since there is the possibility of users having the same `sAMAccountName` on two separate domains, LdapRecord must verify that the user retrieved from your domain is in-fact the user who is connecting to your Laravel application via Single-Sign-On.